A Dual-Function Radar-Communication System Empowered by Beyond Diagonal Reconfigurable Intelligent Surface: Introduction

 \textit{Second,} most existing works \cite{wang2022stars,meng2022sensing,zhang2023star} consider the simplified scenario, where the BS provides the communication service to the transmissive area, while performing sensing to the reflective area.
 Besides, the previous works \cite{wang2022stars,meng2022sensing,zhang2023star} only consider sensing one target in the design with the absence of clutter sources, limiting their applicability in practical DFRC scenarios.
 In real-world scenarios, both the transmissive and reflective areas often consist of multiple targets to be detected and multiple users to be served.
 Additionally, the environment typically contains clutter sources like buildings and trees, which cause strong scatterback signals that interfere with the radar sensing process.
 Therefore, it is essential to consider a more general DFRC scenario which includes the above-mentioned practical issues.

 \textit{Third,} the design of STAR-RIS aided DFRC system is complicated, non-convex and hard to tackle.
 Therefore, existing works \cite{wang2022stars,meng2022sensing,zhang2023star} design the transmit covariance instead of the transmit waveform for simplicity.
 To align well with real-world scenarios, in this paper, we focus on the waveform design.
 When considering the aforementioned general scenario, the design procedure becomes more sophisticated.
 Furthermore, the BD-RIS architectures introduce new hardware constraints, which in turn bring new challenges.
-Specifically, BD-RIS hardware constraints can be modeled as orthogonality constraints, which are intricate and challenging to solve.
 The difficulties of waveform design in general multi-target and multi-user scenarios and the newly introduced BD-RIS constraints motivate the development of effective yet efficient algorithms.

 Motivated by the above discussions, we propose a BD-RIS aided DFRC systems to achieve full-space coverage and better performance.
 The main contributions of this work are summarized as follows:

 \textit{First,} we propose a general and practical BD-RIS aided DFRC system, which consists of a BD-RIS enabling the full-space coverage, multiple users, and multiple sensing targets corrupted by multiple clutter sources.
 The BD-RIS divides the space into two sides and establishes virtual NLoS links for communication and sensing, where the dual-function BS (DFBS) simultaneously performs communication tasks and sensing tasks in both sides.
 To avoid multi-step path-loss, we implement the radar sensing receiver on the BD-RIS for multi-target detection.
 The proposed scenario is general enough to include the existing STAR-RIS aided DFRC as special cases, while it goes beyond that and includes practical factors, such as multiple targets and clutter sources.